awsdocs/aws-lambda-developer-guide/doc_source/services-elasticache-tutorial.md

 +  [pymemcache](https://pypi.python.org/pypi/pymemcache) – The Lambda function code uses this library to create a `HashClient` object to set and get items from memcache\.
 + [elasticache\-auto\-discovery](https://pypi.python.org/pypi/elasticache-auto-discovery) – The Lambda function uses this library to get the nodes in your Amazon ElastiCache cluster\.

 Install dependencies with Pip and create a deployment package\.
-For instructions, see [AWS Lambda deployment package in Python](python-package.md)\.
+For instructions, see [Deploy Python Lambda functions with \.zip file archives](python-package.md)\.

 ## Create the Lambda function<a name="vpc-ec-upload-deployment-pkg"></a>